oderland/wp-cli-oderland/README.md

 # wp-cli-oderland
 WP-CLI commands for use with ODERLAND Hosting Services.
 Currently supported commands:

-* `wp oderland addAddonDomain` -- Add Addon Domain to the account.
+* `wp oderland domain-add` -- Add an addon domain to the account.
-* `wp oderland createDatabase` -- Create a mysql database.
+* `wp oderland db-create` -- Create a MySQL database.
-* `wp oderland createDatabaseUser` -- Create a mysql database user.
+* `wp oderland db-user-create` -- Create a MySQL database user.
-* `wp oderland setDatabasePrivileges` -- Set All Privileges on MySQL User and Database.
+* `wp oderland db-privileges-create` -- Set all privileges for given MySQL user on a database.
+* `wp oderland db-quick-setup` -- Automatically set up MySQL db+user+privilege.